kartavya-asu/CTF_LeaderBoard/README.md

 ## Environment Configuration

+To securely manage your application's configuration, you will need to create `.env` files in both the backend and frontend directories.
+These files will include environment variables specific to each part of your application.

+# Backend Configuration

 Before running the application, create a `.env` file in the `backend` directory to securely manage your application configuration.
 This file should include the following environment variables:

 ```text